TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 ### 3.5- Scan of the QR code when a client enters a location

-A client entering a location scans the QR code, and the Cléa application adds the following tuple to its local list, `localList`, which records the visited locations:
+A client entering a location scans the QR code, and the CL\'EA application adds the following tuple to its local list, `localList`, which records the visited locations:
 ```
 	{QR_code, t_qrScan}
 ```
-where `t_qrScan` is the timestamp in NTP format (32-bit seconds field) of the Cléa application.
+where `t_qrScan` is the timestamp in NTP format (32-bit seconds field) of the CL\'EA application.
 Entries in the local list are automatically removed after 14 days.

-**_Detection of duplicate scans by the Cléa application:_**
+**_Detection of duplicate scans by the CL\'EA application:_**

-Before adding `{QR_code, t_qrScan}` in the local list, the Cléa application checks that an entry with the same `LTId` is not already there, with a scanning time "close" to `t_qrScan`:
+Before adding `{QR_code, t_qrScan}` in the local list, the CL\'EA application checks that an entry with the same `LTId` is not already there, with a scanning time "close" to `t_qrScan`:
 ```C
 	// assume a previous entry already exists for the same LTId, with a scanning time t_scan0
 	if (abs(t_qrScan - t_scan0) > dupScanThreshold) {